have asked me to run a tour to the Pyrenees, but it' s been 15 years since

 short walking/driving distance, after which we will return for breakfast,

-and local produce.
-This, plus water and juice will be provided but other
+bread and cheese and local produce.
+This, plus water and juice will be

-personal drinks are extra.
-On several days we will pass through several
+provided but other personal drinks are extra.
+On several days we will

 Fly London/Zaragoza and transfer to our accommodation, birding en route.

 As we travel we'll be looking out for our first raptors which could be

 species such as Griffon Vulture, Short-toed Eagle, Red